WesleyPasfield/phoenixdemo/README.md

 - Note the AWS portion of this hasn't been tested via docker, it works from the CLI locally

 ## Usage

+Note all of these should involve dynamically passing this information from end-user inputs

 ### Running Manual Evaluations